Jim Lonborg: Milwaukee Brewers and Philadelphia Phillies

+Personal life

-After retiring, Lonborg attended the Tufts University School of Dental Medicine, and graduated in 1983.
+After retiring, Lonborg attended the Tufts University School of Dental Medicine, and graduated in 1983 and began practicing.
 He worked as a general dentist in Hanover, Massachusetts, until he retired in 2017.
-He is active in many nonprofit organizations, including Catholic Charities, Little League Baseball, and The Jimmy Fund.
+He is active in many nonprofit organizations, including Catholic Charities, Little League Baseball, and The Jimmy Fund, as well as the Susan G. Komen foundation and those seeking to treat cystic fibrosis.
 Lonborg lives in Scituate, Massachusetts.

 On the Boston-based sitcom Cheers, the photo of Sam Malone pitching is actually that of Lonborg.
 At times, Sam also wore Lonborg's number 16 Red Sox jersey.